 Did I mention that James Allen diamonds come with GIA or AGS certifications?
 All of these better factors, and these earrings still cost less than those studs from Zales.

-Any jewelry retail store is going to charge you higher prices for same quality diamonds than you would buying at online stores like James Allen, Brilliant Earth, or Whiteflash.
+Any jewelry retail store is going to charge you higher prices for same quality diamonds than you would buying at online stores like James Allen, Brilliant Earth, Ritani or Whiteflash.

 James Allen lets diamond customers know that you can save money and purchase the best and most perfect diamond online at jamesallen.com.

-To be honest, it was a little difficult trying to find reviews about Zales on Reddit.
+To be honest, it was a little difficult trying to find Zales reviews on Reddit.
 It took a little searching and filter-changing, but I found a few.
 The fact that I couldn't find much about Zales on the site at all, should let you know that it's not as much of a contender any more.